 When you use project management software, all communication is in one centralized place, and it’s easy to assign tasks and define priorities.
 It becomes easy to keep track of your team’s work and ensures that projects are progressing as planned.

-Graphs and visual metrics of project overview give you a high-level picture of the different projects.
+Graphs and visual metrics of the project overview give you a high-level picture of the different projects.
 You can instantly get the status of each project, see how many projects are complete, and the time and money spent on multiple projects.

-It allows users to keep track of tasks and sub-tasks.
+Task management allows users to keep track of tasks and sub-tasks.
 For example, the task “write a blog” can be drilled down into writing the copy, editing, and optimizing for SEO.
 All these sub-tasks are done by different team members.
 You can prioritize tasks, set deadlines, and improve collaboration.